 #1 – Bat Removal

-There are only two ways to remove a bat from your attic, either Hand Removal or using a One-way Valve.
+There are only two ways to remove a bat from your attic, either hand removal or using a One-way Valve.
 If the bats have not breached the gable vent then they can be “hand removed”.
 If they have breached or we cannot access the colony then we have no other choice but to use a one-way valve.
 A valve allows the bats to leave but they cannot come back through the valve from the outside.
+When exercising either option no bats are harmed in the process.

 #2 – Bat Exclusion